 Students must attend 80% of a didactic course to receive credit for that course.
-Students coming to class late (defined as 15 minutes or more defined as up to 30 minutes) will receive a tardy mark in the record.
-After 30 minutes, students will be marked as absent.
+Students coming to class late (defined as 15 minutes or more) will receive a tardy mark in the record.
 Three instances of tardiness are regarded as one absence.
 Students are responsible for all course work, including material covered during absences.
 Any make-up work is done at the discretion of the instructor.
 If a class is cancelled due to the absence of the instructor, this will not be counted as an absence for the student.
 This requirement is the minimum for courses at Wongu University.